January 09, 2000

 On the morning of January 09, 2000, Roger had been in Wells, Nevada before stopping at a rest stop on I-80 that afternoon.
 When Roger pulled his Kenworth truck into the dirt parking lot of the Best Western in Fernley, it was around 9 PM.

 He got out of his truck and opened the engine compartment, using a flashlight for illumination.
-While doing this he was confronted by the suspect.
+It was at this time he was confronted by the suspect.

 It is unknown exactly what transpired next, but what we do know is that Roger was struck in the chest by a single gunshot and died on scene, next to his truck.